 I gave my life to the Lord in August, 1983.
 I had been reading the bible for some time, but my understanding was quite limited.
-The first thing I wanted to do after receiving Christ was to start attending church.
-I found a great church and eagerly entered the sanctuary for the first time for Sunday service.
+The first thing I wanted to do after receiving Christ was start attending church.
+I found a great church and eagerly started attending Sunday service.

-I stood in church listening to the praise and worship band playing and the choir singing in unison.
-I observed the congregation worshipping the Lord with hands lifted up.
-As the praise in the sanctuary reached a fever pitch I began to experience those same goose bumps I experienced at the Prince concert 3 years before.
+I remember standing in church listening to the praise and worship band playing and the choir singing in unison.
+I observed the congregation worshiping the Lord with hands lifted up.
+As the praise in the sanctuary reached a fever pitch I began to experience the same emotional feelings I had experienced at the Prince concert 3 years before.

 The Spirit of God is with us always

 These emotional releases are normal and natural.
 We are emotional beings.
 Where we need to be careful is when we equate an emotional release to the Spirit of God being present.
 God is present all the time, whether you feel Him or not.
+When you’re feeling at your worst, the Spirit of God is present.
 The only evidence we need to prove that He is constantly present with us is Matthew 28:20.

 As I look back now to the day I made Jesus Christ my Savior and Lord emotionally speaking, I didn’t “feel” anything spectacular or mind blowing.
 And because I didn’t feel anything, the enemy played tic-tac-toe with my mind, telling me that I wasn’t really a Christian at all and that I didn’t pray the prayer of Salvation right, therefore “it didn’t work”.